 When you write content, the body of your work depends on the literary context of the words.
 Writing about technology on a non-tech site requires you to step back and explain the tech in a little more detail than you normally might.
 For example, if I were to post about shortcodes here, I would not bother to give you the history of what they were or why they’re used.
 I would trust you to know those things, or be ready and able to research them.

 By contrast, when writing about code used on a journalism site, and explaining we had a nifty new shortcode to do a thing, I absolutely would take time to explain.
 I would not expect my readers there, who care about the goings on of television, to understand about the weirdness of a shortcode.
 At the same time, I may not need to delve into details quite so much.
 I could just say “We have a new, faster way to add whatever, which will make it easier for us to report on X.”

 In short, I consider the audience when I write the content.
 I write contextually.

-Context in Code Context in Code
+Context in Code

 When it comes to writing code, there is a similar mindset.
 The code should make sense contextually and be consistent.
 If you’re using underscores for filenames, always use underscores, just to give one example.
 But this goes further than having a same prefix or formatting (tabs or spaces, eh?).
 It also means that when data is processed, it should be done so contextually.